John Glenn: Test pilot

 With combat experience as a fighter pilot, Glenn applied for training as a test pilot while still in Korea.
-He reported to the U.S. Naval Test Pilot School at NAS Patuxent River in Maryland in January 1954, and graduated in July.
+He reported to the U.S. Naval Test Pilot School at NAS Patuxent River in Maryland in January 1954 and graduated in July.
 At Patuxent River, future Medal of Honor recipient James Stockdale tutored him in physics and math.
 Glenn's first flight test assignment, testing the FJ-3 Fury, nearly killed him when its cockpit depressurized and its oxygen system failed.
 He also tested the armament of aircraft such as the Vought F7U Cutlass and F8U Crusader.
 From November 1956 to April 1959, he was assigned to the Fighter Design Branch of the Navy Bureau of Aeronautics in Washington, D.C., and attended the University of Maryland.

-On July 16, 1957, he made the first supersonic transcontinental flight.
+On July 16, 1957, Glenn made the first supersonic transcontinental flight.
 Disliking his Bureau of Aeronautics desk job, he devised the flight as both a way to keep flying and publicly demonstrate the F8U Crusader.
 At that time, the transcontinental speed record, held by an Air Force Republic F-84 Thunderjet, was 3 hours 45 minutes and Glenn calculated that the F8U Crusader could do it faster.
 Because its 586 mph air speed was faster than that of a .45 caliber bullet, Glenn called the flight Project Bullet.
-He flew an F8U Crusader 2445 mi from Los Alamitos, California to Floyd Bennett Field in New York City in 3 hours, 23 minutes and 8.3 seconds, averaging supersonic speed despite three in-flight refuelings when speeds dropped below 300 mph.
+He flew an F8U Crusader 2445 mi from Los Alamitos, California, to Floyd Bennett Field in New York City in 3 hours, 23 minutes and 8.3 seconds, averaging supersonic speed despite three in-flight refuelings when speeds dropped below 300 mph.
 His on-board camera took the first continuous, transcontinental panoramic photograph of the United States.
 He received his fifth Distinguished Flying Cross for this mission, and was promoted to lieutenant colonel on April 1, 1959.
 The cross-country flight made Glenn a minor celebrity.
-A profile appeared in The New York Times and he appeared on the television show Name That Tune.
+A profile appeared in The New York Times, and he appeared on the television show Name That Tune.
 Glenn now had nearly 9,000 hours of flying time, including about 3,000 hours in jets, but knew that at the age of 36, he was now likely too old to continue to fly.